 In reviewing and comparing dental insurance plans, consider the following when determining whether the coverage will satisfy your dental care needs:

 * Does the plan give you the freedom to choose your own dentist or are you restricted to a panel of dentists selected by the insurance company?
 If restricted to a panel, is your dentist on this panel?

 * What percentage of these costs will you have to pay?

 * Will this plan have any waiting periods?

 Limitations of Dental Insurance Plans

-Points to Consider About Dental Insurance
+Things to Consider About Dental Insurance

 To help stretch each dental insurance dollar, most plans provide patients and purchasers with special administrative services.
-Find out if your plan provides the following mechanisms to help you budget, analyze, and dispute, if necessary, the costs of dental care.
+Find out if your plan provides the following mechanisms to help you budget, analyze, and dispute, if necessary, the costs of your dental care.